jamesrobinsonvfx/clipbyattrib/README.md

 deletes points/prims entirely, you usually wind up with a steppy, geometric edge.

-Single this node uses the **Clip SOP** instead, primitives can be cut more accurately and the result can be a bit nicer.
+Since this node uses the **Clip SOP** instead, primitives can be cut more accurately and the result can be a bit nicer.
 Often pairs well with a **Delta Mush**